wix-playground/dapperdox/docs/author-overlays.md

 # Content overlays

-Additional content may be added to any Swaggerly generated reference pages by providing overlay files.
+Additional content can be added to any Swaggerly generated reference page by providing overlay files.
 These pages are authored in Github Flavoured Markdown (GFM) and contain special markdown references that target particular sections within API, Method or Resource pages.